 3. The product should support network protocols and make use of the network topology

 The layout of devices (data sources) and how they connect to the edge devices typically determines the network topology and protocols relevant for the IoT development application.
 In many cases, the devices connect to the Edge Gateways.
 In few instances, the device can connect directly to the cloud.
 There are many other factors that could impact the choice of protocols and topology includes restrictions from the operating environment, source and consumption of power, and geographical requirements such as proximity and length of connectivity.

 4. Testing and deploying the product should not be a hassle

 Before launching IoT software, it is crucial to carry out end-to-end testing at different levels and aspects.
 The software meeting the functional, performance, and operational requirements is a major success factor.
 Best practices like continuous development (CD), continuous integration (CI), and automated testing along with agile & DevOps development model are to improve products’ success.

 5. The application should be scalable

-Among the various non-functional requirements of an IoT solution, building for scalability deserves special mention.
+Among the various non-functional requirements of an IoT Engineering solution, building for scalability deserves special mention.
 The number of data sources, data storage levels, processing engines, and data ingestion need to be scalable.
 Cloud platforms usually provide managed scalability.
 However, the system must take care of the scalability for on-premise deployments.
 It is possible to achieve storage scalability through a balance of computational needs.
 The storage scalability helps to retain the value of the data in the future.